IBS, gut health and collagen

 Collagen can ease your IBS symptoms and promote a calmer gut!

 Irritable Bowel Syndrome (IBS) can be a frustrating and incredibly distressing condition.
-The constant struggle against bloating, gas, constipation or diarrhea can significantly affect your daily life.
+The constant battle against bloating, gas, constipation or diarrhea can significantly affect your daily life.
 Although there is currently no cure for IBS, many people find relief through dietary and lifestyle changes.
 More recently, collagen has emerged as a potential natural dietary supplement for managing IBS symptoms.

 Collagen is a protein found naturally in our bodies that gives structure to skin, bones and even our intestinal lining.
 IBS sufferers often have a weakened or inflamed intestinal lining, which can contribute to their symptoms.
 This is where collagen can play a big role for IBS sufferers.